tcoram/toolboxforth/README.md

 : mark ( <marker> ) create ;
 : forget-to-marker ( <marker> ) next-word dup (find&) lwa dict! (find) exec _here dict! ;
 ```

+Yeah, that's gnarly.
+No documentation yet, but the best way to explore is to start
+with core.f and util.f.

 As opinionated as this FORTH implementation may be, it has served me well (in actual
 shippable embeded products!) since 2009.